 This article was kindly given to the SSCA by Philip Atkins OBE, Leader of Staffordshire County Council (email@example.com).

-The latest October unemployment figures have been released and show our Conservative number one priority of having a productive Staffordshire economy is working.
-People in work are healthier, safer, happier and reduces the need for the services a county council provides which in turn means we can keep council tax low.
+The latest May unemployment figures have been released and show our Conservative number one priority of having a productive Staffordshire economy is working.

-Staffordshire County has the lowest rate in this measure of all West Midlands Strategic Authorities.
+Staffordshire County has the second lowest rate in this measure of all West Midlands Strategic Authorities.
 In England the rate is 2.1% and for all of the West Midlands 2.8%

 With so many employed and such a small number of people claiming benefits across Staffordshire, this is good news for everyone in the county and means people are making the most of the opportunities on offer and our long term economic plan in action.